Keris Mas: Asas 50

 It is still a registered body until today.
-Its motto however has since developed to "Seni Bina Manusia" or "Literature develops humanity".
-Its primary philosophy however still maintains.
+Its motto however has since developed to "Seni Bina Manusia" or "Literature develops humanity" but the primary philosophy has upheld.
 ASAS 50 has also since developed its youth wing to develop and nurture budding talents.
-Today, its youth wing is led by highly motivated individuals who each is developing their own identity, approach, and style towards the Malay literature, language and culture.
+Today, its youth wing is led by highly motivated individuals each developing their own identity, approach, and style towards the Malay literature, language and culture.

 Awards

 In 1981, he became the first recipient of the Sasterawan Negara award.

 In 1989, he was also conferred an honorary doctorate in literature by Universiti Sains Malaysia (The Science University of Malaysia).

 Death

 Keris Mas died on 9 March 1992 from a heart attack at the Kuala Lumpur General Hospital, at 3am.
 At the time of his death, he was survived by his wife, Roswita Ali and two children, Hayati and Amir, and seven grandchildren.
 He was buried at the Bukit Kiara Muslim Cemetery, Kuala Lumpur.